steveseguin/vdo.ninja/turnserver.md

 sudo systemctl enable coturn
 ```

-The follwoing are the contents of an example /etc/turnserver.conf file from above
+The following are the contents of an example /etc/turnserver.conf file from above
 ```
 ## sudo vi /etc/turnserver.conf